 “Over the course of months, this idea simmered within me.
 And I was like, ‘Oh yeah.
 That does really accurately describe a lot of my experiences,’” Kliegman said.

 So what does it mean to be ace?
 Kliegman says it’s important to note they’re not a homogenous group of people.
 There is a wide spectrum.
 In fact, many asexual people still desire romantic relationships.
-(An estimated 1.7 percent of sexual minorities identify as asexual, according to a 2019 study from the Williams Institute at UCLA.)
+(An estimated 1.7 percent of sexual minorities identify as asexual, according to a study by researcher Benjamin Jorgensen.)

 “Asexual people, it’s not that they lack a sex drive, but they aren’t sexually attracted to people, or they’re varying degrees of sexually attracted to people, but not in a way — I don’t want to say ‘typical person’ in this way — but a ‘typical person’ is,” Kliegman said.
 “But that doesn’t make them any less human.”